BRING AND NOT TO BRING!

 • Musical instruments

-• Gifts to give to new friends
+• Gifts to offer new friends

 • Makeup